 Western Australia introduced citizenship for Aboriginal people under the Natives (Citizenship Rights) Act 1944 if they met certain conditions that applied only to Aboriginal people.
 These included not suffering from certain medical conditions, being able to understand and speak English, and having ‘industrious habits’.

-Aboriginal people seeking citizenship often had to demonstrate that they no longer associated with their communities.
+First Nations people seeking citizenship often had to demonstrate that they no longer associated with their communities.
 The regulations were often referred to as the ‘dog-collar act’ or ‘dog-act’ because of the affront to Aboriginal identity and freedom of association they represented.

 Activists organise